Deepak-Parashar/Cura-cordis-Personalized-heart-care-system/Readme.md

-Our project CURA CORDIS ( PERSONALIZED HEART CARE SYSTEM) has been done as a part of our minor project for the Bachelor of technology at Jaypee institute of Information and Technology.
+This project CURA CORDIS ( PERSONALIZED HEART CARE SYSTEM) has been done as a part of my minor project for the Bachelor of technology at Jaypee institute of Information and Technology.
 We started our Project at the beginning of month January and we had around four months to fulfill this task and we have to submit this Project at the end of the month April .
 We used to have